CZHU13/k8s/03-ansible-k8s-setup/README.md

 On ansible.example.com.
 First run the k8s-pkg.yml playbook
 This playbook will do these tasks on all machines.
-1.Disable firewalld
+1.Disable firewalld.
-2.Disable Swap and remove entry from /etc/fstab
+2.Disable Swap and remove entry from /etc/fstab.
-3.Disable SELinux and update /etc/selinux/config file
+3.Disable SELinux and update /etc/selinux/config file.
-4.Enable Bridging using sysctl
+4.Enable Bridging using sysctl.
-5.Install Docker and start docker service
+5.Install Docker and start docker service.
-6.Add kubernetes repository
+6.Add kubernetes repository.
-7.Install kubelet and kubeadm
+7.Install kubelet and kubeadm.
-8.Start kubelet service
+8.Start kubelet service.
 9.When everything is done, "reboot" all machines.
 ```bash
 # ansible-playbook k8s-pkg.yml --syntax-check
 ```
 On ansible.example.com.
-Now run the "k8s-mater.yml" file
+Now run the "k8s-master.yml" file
 This playbook will do these tasks:
 1.Initialize kubernetes cluster with custom pod network and
-your server internal IP as communication IP
+your server internal IP as communication IP.
-2.Copy the admin.conf to user's home directory
+2.Copy the admin.conf to user's home directory.
-3.Install overlay network - flannel
+3.Install overlay network - flannel.
 ```bash
 # ansible-playbook k8s-master.yml --syntax-check
 ```

 On "ansible.example.com".
 Now run "k8s-workers.yml".
 Thisplaybook will do these tasks:
-1.Create token for workers to join the cluster
+1.Create token for workers to join the cluster.
-2.Run the join command on all workers in our cluster
+2.Run the join command on all workers in our cluster.
 ```bash
 # ansible-playbook k8s-workers.yml --syntax-check
 ```